 - Hold it in for at least a couple of minutes or for as long as you can!
 Try ignoring the first stomach rumble until you cannot hold it anymore.
 By doing this, you can get a nice build up before removing your bowels, and it can save you the time of going to the bathroom over and over.
 A fair warning, do not fart while waiting for your bowel movement because more often than not, it won’t just be the air you will expel.
 This holds true for the rest of the day.
 Expect your first movement to be massive and intense.

 - Expect to have multiple bowel movements within one to two hours.
 This is the reason why we recommended doing the salt water flush in the morning beside you being in a naturally fasted condition.
 It is possible for you to have one to seven movements, the first one being the most intense.
-Succeeding movements are expected to be less and less as your colons are cleansed.
+Succeeding movements are expected to be less and less as your colonic irrigation and cleansing continues.

 - You can take your first lemonade of the day after you release your first bowel.
 You want to give your stomach enough time to process the salt water flush before introducing lemonade into your system.